Skip to main content

 3. Click Create.

 The new function appears under GEOM3D in the code section.
-The left sidebar also lists generateExtrudedSquareModel, highlighted in grey, so it is visible in the visualization on the right.
-Switch visualizations by selecting any function in the left sidebar.
+The left sidebar also lists generateExtrudedSquareModel, with its ▶️-icon green, so it is visible in the visualization on the right.
+Switch visualizations by clicking on other function's ▶️-icon in the left sidebar.

 You have learned the basics of the editor.
 The next tutorial (Extrusions & Cuts) dives into code and starts modifying the model.